j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 to see how different a decompiled code can be probably (but not only) because of flag optimizations).

-Outside the loop, the only writable door is the accessible point to the next corridor.
+Outside the loop, the only door with writable attributes is set in `labyrinth_p`.
+This is the accessible point to the next corridor.
 Also, after that, it checks if `corridor` is zero.
 While not, the loop starts again creating a new corridor (using the current accessible point as a reference) with new 16 doors where only a single door will be writable again.
 This pattern continues until the last corridor (`0`) when the `if` finally branch in.

 {% highlight c %}